barsanuphe/librariansync/README.md

         Harry Harrisson: Make Room!
 Make Room!

 *kindle_root* and *library_root* are mandatory.
 The rest is optional.
+*interactive* decides if importing ebooks is automatic or if manual confirmation is required for each book.
 The *wanted* option is to be seen as a way to keep a wishlist.
 Librarian.py will remove the entries it finds on import.

 **Note**: Only epub ebooks can be added to the library.
 They are converted to mobi while syncing with the Kindle.